 Few occupations offer the creativity, excitement, and opportunities for growth as the Culinary Arts.
-Working alongside experienced culinary instructors, you’ll learn to perform the hands-on skills that chefs use each day in industry.
+Working alongside experienced culinary instructors, students will learn to perform the hands-on skills that chefs use each day in industry.
 The 3-year program blends theory, practice, entrepreneurship, daily on-the-job training, and work experience.

 Areas of study include:

 Culinary Arts 20 is an introduction to culinary arts beginning with safety, sanitation, and tool usage.
-Students will progress through specialty areas such as stocks, soups, sauces and basic cooking methods.
+Students will learn the basics of high volume cooking using a variety of basic cooking methods.

 Grade 11 (4 Credits) CU000V30

 Culinary Arts 30 is an extension of the skills and procedures learned in grade 10.
-The students develop skills in vegetable and starch cookery, garde manger and baking.
+Students develop skills in vegetable and starch cookery, garde manger and baking.
 Students will also learn buffet presentations with emphasis given to culinary presentation showpieces.

 Grade 12 (4 Credits) CU000V40

-Culinary Arts 40 is a review of areas covered in grades 10 and 11 with an emphasis on meat cookery, breakfast & speciality sauces.
+Culinary Arts 40 focuses on meat cookery, breakfast, stocks, sauces and soups.
 An introduction to fine dining and plate presentation is taught.
 Students will go out into the food service industry for work experience.

 Culinary Arts Opportunities